Does art have a nationality?

-Borderline was the first contemporary Southeast Asian artwork to be featured in the Guimet Museum.
-What is it like knowing that your piece is probably the only representation of modern Southeast Asia in the museum today?
+Borderline is the first contemporary South East Asian artwork to be featured in the Guimet Museum.
+What is it like knowing that your piece is probably the only representation of modern South East Asia in the museum today?

 Do you think Vietnamese contemporary artists should be encouraged to produce more art?
 Is there a market for it?

 I do not know enough about the contemporary art market in Asia but, of course, contemporary Vietnamese artists have their place on the international scene.
-They are already numerous, artists like Dinh Q Lê or Tiffany Chung, whose work I particularly admire.
+There are already numerous artists, like Dinh Q Lê or Tiffany Chung, whose work I particularly admire.

 How does your piece reflect a sense of national identity?